smttsp/temporal_consistency_odt/README.md

-# Temporal Anomaly Detection of Videos
+# Temporal Anomaly Detection in Videos
 **Data collection through temporal consistency of a video:**